sirisian/ecmascript-types/examples/jsx.md

 //
 // The import declares no grammar, and there is none to declare: the engine
 // provides no lexical modes.
 Being a preprocessor decoration is what makes
-// `@jsx { ... }` a region, and the MACRO says whether its text is ECMAScript -
+// `@jsx { ... }` a region, and being a REPLACEMENT DECORATOR is what makes its
-// `jsx.js` sets `capture: true`, so it reads the region itself and hands the
+// text the macro's to read: `jsx.js` scans the region itself and hands the
 // ranges that ARE ECMAScript back through `stream.parse`.
 //
 // The import must be STATIC, which is why this file is a module: the